robotics-4-all/cs5463-pi/README.md

 - Voltage AC Offset: 0
 ```

-Take the values Calibration Parameters and place them in the calibration
+Take the values of Calibration Parameters and place them in the calibration
 cfg file at `~/.config/cs5463/calibration.txt`.

 ## State